 "We could have got at least a point.
 We created too few opportunities as well."

-Copenhagen will at least go into its final game, against Real Madrid on December 10, knowing that a victory would secure it a place in the Europa League.
+Copenhagen will, at least, go into their final game, against Real Madrid on December 10, knowing that a victory would secure them a place in the Europa League.